 What We Tested and How We Tested It

-Our group built a repeatable checklist for every Portland Mattress model.
+Our group used the same checklist on every model.
 The first piece covered support and alignment.
-I lay on my back for at least fifteen minutes on each surface, then shifted to side for another fifteen, watching for hip drop or mid-back sag.
-Marcus extended those back and stomach sessions for heavier-frame data, while Mia handled the petite side-sleep perspective.
+I lay on my back for at least fifteen minutes on each surface, then shifted to my side for another fifteen, watching for hip drop or mid-back sag.
+Marcus extended those sessions for heavier-frame feedback, while Mia covered the lighter side-sleep perspective.

 Another pillar involved pressure relief.
-Mia spent long sessions on her shoulders and outer hip, then checked for residual ache after getting up.
-I repeated that pattern with my own side sleeping, yet my focus stayed more on hip and lower back than on shoulders.
+Mia spent longer blocks on her shoulders and outer hip, then checked for any lingering ache after getting up.
+I repeated the pattern with my own side sleeping, paying closer attention to hip and lower-back comfort.

-We also tracked cooling behavior under warm room conditions.
-Marcus, as a self-described hot sleeper, stayed on the mattresses with a light sheet and comforter, then described any heat buildup.
-Cooling impressions came mostly from overnight sessions, not quick showroom-style flops.
+We tracked cooling behavior under warm room conditions.
+Marcus stayed on each mattress with a light sheet and comforter, then described any heat buildup.
+Cooling impressions came mostly from full nights, not quick showroom-style flops.

-For responsiveness and motion isolation, Jenna and her partner ran a standard series.
-One person rolled in or out of bed, changed positions, or performed light bouncing, while the other lay still with eyes closed and rated disturbance.
-We also used a simple water glass test near the center and near the edges on every model.
+For responsiveness and motion isolation, Jenna and her partner ran the standard series: one person rolled in and out of bed, changed positions, and did light bouncing while the other stayed still and rated disturbance.
+We also used a simple water-glass test near the center and near the edges.

-Durability impressions obviously cannot rely only on a few weeks.
-For that piece, we combined flipping cycles, edge-sitting sessions, and material inspection with what Portland Mattress Makers discloses about two-sided construction and coil style.
-From that combined structure, we assigned Review Score numbers later.
+Durability impressions obviously can’t come from a few weeks alone.
+For that part, we combined rotation or flipping cycles (where applicable), repeated edge-sitting sessions, and material inspection with what the brand discloses about construction.
+From that mix, we assigned our review scores later.

 Portland Mattress: Our Testing Experience